TRIP Graduate Study FAQs

 A: The Translation Workshop courses (TRIP 572/472 Literary and TRIP 573/473 Non-Literary) are intended for those with advanced language ability.
 Undergraduate students are eligible once they have achieved advanced, 400-level ability in the language.
 Graduate students will be pursuing translation as a course of study (including those pursuing the TRIP doctoral degree, TRIP Certificate, and the Comparative Literature MA Plan B in Translation Studies, for whom the Translation Workshops are required coursework).
 Other eligible graduate students are welcome to contact TRIP with their interest in the Translation Workshops and will be approved on a case-by-case basis.

-For those with little to no knowledge of a language who want to work on translation to increase reading ability, a reading course is appropriate (e.g., Spanish for Reading).
+For those with little to no knowledge of a language who want to work on translation to increase reading ability, we recommend TRIP's one-credit reading and translation courses: TRIP 481B/525: French; TRIP 481C/535: Spanish; TRIP 481A/545: German.

 Q: How do I schedule the Translation Workshops?

 A: These courses require instructor permission to register.
-The Translation Workshops, both Literary and Non-Literary, are run as either a regular class with a section for each language or as one-on-one or small group independent studies, depending on the demand in any given semester for a given language.
-Let the TRIP Coordinator or the TRIP Director know well in advance the workshops when you will need to take the workshops and for which language.
+The Translation Workshops, both Literary and Non-Literary, are run as either a regular class with a section for each language or as one-on-one or small group independent study arranged by the student, depending on the demand in any given semester for a given language.
+Let the TRIP Coordinator or the TRIP Director know well in advance when you will need to take the workshops and for which language.
 We will help you determine whether a regular class will run in this language or an independent study will be needed.

 When a regular class is not offered, students are responsible for finding faculty members who will agree to work with them in the independent study format.
-The language groups for which we regularly run workshop classes are Arabic, Chinese, French, and Spanish.
+The languages for which we regularly run workshop classes are Arabic, Chinese, French, and Spanish.